Estimated reading time: 5 minutes

 The perineum is the area between the vagina and anus.
-It stretches and thins out as baby’s head descends through the birth canal towards birth.
+It stretches and thins out as baby’s head descends through the birth canal during delivery.
 The pressure of the baby’s head as mom pushes can result in a tear to the skin or muscles around the vagina, known as a perineal tear.
-Perineal tears are common, and occur in up to 85% of women after a vaginal birth (1).
+Perineal tears are common and occur in up to 85% of women during a vaginal birth (1).

 1st degree tear:

 A 1st degree perineal tear is the most common and least severe tear.
 It involves only the skin around the vaginal opening and no muscular layers (1).
 1st degree tears usually heal quickly on their own and will likely not require stitches.
 You might experience some mild burning with urination.

 A 2nd degree perineal tear is deeper and involves the skin and the muscles of the perineum (2).
 2nd degree tears usually require stitches, which will dissolve on their own and don’t need to be removed by a doctor.
 It is normal to feel pain and soreness around the tear, especially when walking or sitting.
 2nd degree tears typically heal within 2-3 weeks.

 A 3rd degree perineal tear is more extensive.
 It includes the skin, muscles of the perineum, and the muscles that control the anus (2).
 Some women experience painful intercourse or temporary fecal incontinence.
 You may feel pain for a month or longer.

 A 4th degree perineal tear is the most severe.
 It extends through the muscles of the perineum into the lining of the anus or rectum.
 These types of tears are much less common, occurring in about 3 in 100 vaginal births.
 A 3rd or 4th degree tear might be repaired in the operating room with an anesthetic.
 You may experience painful intercourse and temporary incontinence of gas or feces.
 Unfortunately, healing from a deep tear like this can take months.

 Will I Tear Again in a Future Delivery?